kharroubi-f/devops-journey/README.md

 # DevOps Journey 🚀

 ## About Me
-Software Engineering graduate (Embedded Systems) based in Germany 🇩🇪 Transitioning into DevOps | Open to opportunities in Germany and remote
+Software Engineering graduate specialising in DevOps | Based in Germany 🇩🇪
+| Open to opportunities in Germany and remote

 ## Tech Stack
 - **CI/CD:** GitLab CI, GitHub Actions